franzhill/jeeves/README.md

 ## Intro

-**Jeeves** is a simple, php5-based lightweight framework built upon some bricks like Symfony's Console, designed to speed up and industrialize development of command-line applications (i.e. command line apps with subset of commands with some common options and arguments, some common checks and behaviours etc.).
+**Jeeves** is a simple, php-based lightweight framework built upon some bricks like Symfony's Console, designed to speed up and industrialize development of command-line applications (i.e. command line apps with subset of commands with some common options and arguments, some common checks and behaviours etc.).